bsvalues/TerraFusionPro/FIRST_DEPLOYMENT_SUCCESS_CHECKLIST.md

 ## 🔥 DEPLOYMENT BATTLE CRY

-## "Today we launch TerraFusion and revolutionize the appraisal industry!"
+## Today we launch TerraFusion and revolutionize the appraisal industry

-## Team, this is our moment.
+### Team, this is our moment.
 Every line of code, every feature, every optimization has led to this deployment.
-Let's make it count!
+Let's make it count

 **🚀 READY TO SET THE INDUSTRY ON FIRE! 🔥**